ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 ## Removing the firewall for transit destination traffic
 {: #vpc-transit-stateful-routing}
 {: step}
 The IBM VPC uses the industry standard state based routing for secure TCP connection tracking.
 This requires that the TCP connections use the same path on the way in as the way out.
-One exception to this is Direct Server Return used by routers like [{{site.data.keyword.loadbalancer_short}}](https://{DomainName}/docs/vpc?topic=vpc-network-load-balancers).
+One exception to this is Direct Server Return used by routers like [Network {{site.data.keyword.loadbalancer_short}}](https://{DomainName}/docs/vpc?topic=vpc-network-load-balancers).
 This allows incoming connections from the enterprise to pass through the firewall to the transit test instance and then return directly to the originator.

 ![vpc-transit-routing-green](images/vpc-transit-hidden/vpc-transit-routing-green.svg){: class="center"}